argocon22Workshop/ArgoCDRollouts/docs/exercise-201/exercise4.md

 1. Now promote the rollout which will start the analysis run.
 We will do this by promoting the rollout to the next step via CLI `kubectl argo rollouts promote istio-host-split -n argo-rollouts-istio` or via the UI promote button.
-1. Now switch back and forth between the rollouts UI and the demo app UI and watch as the analysis run fails and the rollout automatically rolls back to stable image(green).
+1. Now switch back and forth between the rollouts UI and the demo app UI and watch as the analysis run fails and the rollout automatically rolls back to stable replicaset.

 #### 4.4.
 Retry the rollout without the error rate
 Set the demo app error rate back to 0% and retry the rollout.
 You might need to refresh page.